-In Chronic Kidney Disease Stage 1, your eGFR is 90 or above, meaning that your kidneys are functioning at 90% or better.
-Your filtration rate is normal, but there might be other indications that not all is well with your kidneys, such as the presence of proteins in your urine.
+In stage 1 CKD, your GFR is 90 or above, meaning that your kidneys are functioning at 90% or better.
+Your filtration rate is normal, but there might be other indications that all is not well with your kidneys, such as the presence of proteins in your urine.

-In Stage 2, your eGFR is between 60 and 89.
-Your filtration rate is slightly sub-par, and again there might be other indications of inadequate kidney function, but you are still largely asymptomatic in terms of observable changes.
-There are several tests that your physician can administer to determine the degree of kidney damage and the cause of the lower rate of function, including blood and urine tests, an ultrasound, and a CT scan.
+In chronic kidney disease stage 2, your GFR is between 60 and 89.
+Your filtration rate is slightly sub-par, and there may be other indications of inadequate kidney function.
+You are still largely asymptomatic, however, in terms of observable changes.
+There are several tests your physician can administer to determine your degree of kidney damage and the cause of lower kidney function, including blood and urine tests, an ultrasound, and a CT scan.

-In Stage 3, your eGFR is between 30 and 59.
-At this stage, kidney disease can be identified with only a blood test.
+In stage 3, your GFR is between 30 and 59.
+At this stage, kidney disease can only be identified with a blood test.
 Stage 3 is often broken down into two phases: Stage 3a (early), during which your eGFR is between 45 and 59, and Stage 3b (late), during which your eGFR is between 30 and 44.
 During Stage 3, you may or may not be symptomatic.
-If symptoms do appear, they are more likely to do so during Stage 3b, and may include:

-- back pain
+- back pain,

-- swollen hands and/or feet
+- swollen hands and/or feet, and

-- unusually frequent or infrequent urination
+- unusually frequent or infrequent urination.

 As kidney function decreases, and wastes build up in your body, other adverse health conditions may develop, such as: